OWASP/www-project-machine-learning-security-top-10/docs/ML06_2023-AI_Supply_Chain_Attacks.md

 ## Description

-Corrupted packages attacks occur when an attacker modifies or replaces a machine learning library or model that is used by a system.
+AI Supply Chain Attacks occur when an attacker modifies or replaces a machine learning library or model that is used by a system.
+This can also include the data associated with the machine learning models.

 ## How to Prevent